gamesrc-ver-recreation/duke3d/notes-restoration.md

 reproduced is given.

-With the right tools, this patched codebase can be used to reproduce any of the executables coming from the following original releases:
+With the right tools, this patched codebase can be used to reproduce any of the executables coming from the following original releases, with some caveats for the Duke Nukem 3D: Atomic Edition v1.5 EXE:

+- Duke Nukem 3D: Atomic Edition v1.5.
 - NAM (NAPALM) Full Version 1.0 (same EXE for NAM and NAPALM).
 - WW2GI Full Version 1.0.
 - Enhanced Duke (EDuke) 2.00.23 (mostly known as EDuke 2.0, not to be